huawei-noah/SMARTS/docs/benchmarks/driving_smarts_2022.rst

 This benchmark is intended to address the following requirements:

--  The benchmark should use an up to date version of gym to simplify the interface. (we used gymnasium)
+-  The benchmark should use an up-to-date version of ``gym`` to simplify the interface.
+As such we should use `gymnasium <https://github.com/Farama-Foundation/Gymnasium>`_ for new environments.
 -  The competition gym environment should strictly follow the requirements of the gym interface to allow for obvious actions and observations.